 Representatives from airlines, air traffic control organisations, industry regulators and investigators, consultants and the major university research groups will be taking part, examining a range of human factors issues in aviation safety in both the military and commercial sectors.

-The 2017 event will centre on the following five challenges in aviation safety human factors:
+The programme will centre on the following five challenges in aviation safety human factors:

 – How do we improve human performance in aviation systems?
 Whereas the first two events in this series have focused to an extent on incidents and accidents, this year we aim to have a special focus on how human factors can help the aviation industry improve overall system performance.
 Where can we make a real and positive difference?